drbrodix/BaosMini/README.md

 While this subservice is listening, other parts of the program will be waiting!

+### BaosTester
+One more handy tool is the BaosTester.
+It is a class, which allows the quick testing of all the available BAOS subservices.
+By default, the functions in this class are filled with some basic requests in order to test the system.
+These functions are quite easy and straightforward to edit in the source code.
+To start testing the connection and the subservices, just create a BaosTester object with a pointer to the SerialConnection object passed to the constructor function as parameter.

+    BaosTester baosTester(&serialConnection);

+Then call the startTestingProcess member function of this new object.

+    baosTester.startTestingProcess();

+It is possible to configure the testing process and use only certain BAOS subservices by setting the corresponding boolean parameters.
+By default, all these parameters are set to true.

+    baosTester.startTestingProcess(
+            true,   // GetServerItem
+            true,   // SetServerItem
+            true,   // GetDatapointDescription
+            true,   // GetDatapointValue
+            true,   // SetDatapointValue
+            true    // GetParameterByte
+        );

 ## Further documentation
 Further documentation of the project is available as a Doxygen documentation.
 Use the GitHub Pages link to check it out.